 “Yep,” Alex said, making a popping sound with her lips.

 Jessica sat on the stool at the counter, and Alex slid the wine glass down to her.
-She guzzled it down, returning the glass to the counter.
 “I feel like I’m at a bar.”

 “For sure.”
-Alex refilled Jessica’s glass and took a sip from her own.
+Alex took a sip from her own glass.

 “So what’s the occasion?”
 Jessica asked.